LaWebcapsule/directus9/docs/getting-started/glossary.md

 ## Singleton

-- **Directus** - A collection that only contains one single item
+- **Directus9** - A collection that only contains one single item
 - [**Design pattern**](https://www.patterns.dev/posts/singleton-pattern/) - Classes which can be instantiated once and can be accessed globally.
 This single instance can be shared throughout our application, which makes singletons great for managing global state in an application.

 ## Storage Adapters

 Storage adapters allow project files to be stored in different locations or services.
-By default, Directus includes the following drivers:
+By default, Directus9 includes the following drivers:

 - **Local Filesystem** — The default, any file system location or network-attached storage